Philip Caesar M. Flores

 Max Born Institute

-Currently, I am a postdoc at Max Born Institute for Nonlinear Optics and Short Pulse Spectroscopy under the supervision of Prof. Dr. Olga Smirnova wherein I work on developing geometric concepts in the photoionization of chiral molecules.
+Currently, I am a postdoctoral researcher at the Max Born Institute for Nonlinear Optics and Short Pulse Spectroscopy, supervised by Prof. Dr. Olga Smirnova.
+My work involves developing geometric concepts in the photoionization of chiral molecules.

-Aside from physics, my interests include watching movies and anime, reading manga, playing computer games, and customizing gunpla (gundam plastic models).
-I am also a big fan of DotA 2!
+Beyond physics, I enjoy watching movies and anime, reading manga, playing computer games, and customizing Gundam plastic models (Gunpla).

 selected publications